 Proposed dredge and disposal equipment would emit TACs that would impact public health.
 The main source of TACs from proposed construction would occur as diesel particulate matter (DPM) emitted from diesel-powered on- and off-road equipment.
 Construction of Alternative 1 without mitigation would produce less than significant incremental health impacts.
-Since future Port operations and construction activities identified in Table 6-1 would: (1) add additional airborne health burdens to cumulative impacts, and (2) continue Additionally, the degraded airborne health levels in unmitigated Alternative 1 would produce lower emissions of TACs compared to the Ports regionProject CEQA Baseline of 2004.
-Therefore, Alternative 1 would not contribute to cumulatively considerable health impacts.
+Since future Port operations and construction activities identified in Table 6-1 would: (1) add additional airborne health burdens to cumulative impacts, and (2) continue the degraded airborne health levels in the Ports region, Alternative 1 would contribute to cumulatively considerable health impacts.

-To reduce emissions of TACs, Alternative 1 construction activities would implement all applic-able POLA Sustainable Construction Guidelines as part of unmitigated operating conditions, including MMs AQ-2.1 through AQ-2.6, as identified in Section 3.2.3 of this SEIS/SEIR.
-There are no other feasible measures that would further reduce TAC emissions and resulting health impacts from construction of Alternative 1.
-As a result, The mitigated Alternative 1 would not produce cumulatively considerable and unavoidable contributions to health impacts within the Project region.
+There are no feasible measures that would further reduce TAC emissions and resulting health impacts from construction of Alternative 1.
+As a result, Alternative 1 would produce cumulatively considerable and unavoidable contributions to health impacts within the Project region.